steilerDev/icloud-photos-sync/README.md

 <hr>

 ## Overview
 This project provides a one-way sync engine for the iCloud Photos Library.
-The intention behind this project is to provide an easy way, to backup the full iCloud Photos Library to the native filesystem.
+The intention behind this project is to provide an easy way to backup the full iCloud Photos Library to the native filesystem.

 Currently, this can only be achieved, by having a Mac continuously run the *Photos.app* (with `Keep originals` enabled).
 With this method, the files cannot be easily viewed without the *Photos.app*.

+*icloud-photos-sync is an independent project, and is not affiliated, endorsed, recommended by or otherwise affiliated with Apple Inc.*

 This CLI Application offers the following high level functionality: